Yellow Foot Tortoise

 • Fallen fruits.

-• Small amount of meat, such as earthworms and low protein food.
+• Small amounts of meat, such as earthworms and low protein food.

 • Commercial tortoise food (high calcium and vitamins).